JeffVandrewJr/patron/README.md

 ```
 Your site will then be launched and operational!

+**IMPORTANT**: Your MUST configure your "stor" on your BTCPay Server to consider 0conf transactions to be "confirmed," or else when your patron is redirected back to your site, he won't have access to resources for 10+ minutes.
+To do this, from your BTCPay administration interface, click Stores>Settings>Consider the invoice confirmed when the payment transaction...>is unconfirmed.

 The first visitor to the site will be prompted to register as administrator.
 The administrator is the user that posts updates, gets paid, etc. The administrator is the content creator.

 After registering as administrator, be sure to first make a "homepage" post.
 A "homepage" post does not appear on your updates, but sets the text for the main page that all visitors (subscribed or not) can view.
 Then you can add some updates.